partisiablockchainapplications/UI-ToolKit/README.md

 > everything you need to build on Partisia!(https://partisiablockchain.com/) 🚀

 This UI toolkit serves  as a boiler plate for developers to quickly spin up new project on top of Partisia blockchain.
+Th UI Toolkit is built on Quasar framework (https://quasar.dev/) with tailwind css (https://tailwindcss.com/) integrated into it.

 ## Features